Tractability results for integration in subspaces of the Wiener algebra: Introduction

-Information-based complexity \cite{NW08, NW10, TWW88} is concerned with how many function evaluations are necessary to make the worst-case error less than or equal to a tolerance $\varepsilon\in (0,1)$ (times the initial error $e^{\wor}(F,\emptyset):=\sup_{f\in F, \|f\|\leq 1}\left| I_d(f)\right|$ depending on whether we consider the information complexity in the normalized sense or in the absolute sense).
+Information-based complexity \cite{NW08, NW10, TWW88} is concerned with how many function evaluations are necessary to make the worst-case error less than or equal to a tolerance $\varepsilon\in (0,1)$.
 This quantity is called the \emph{information complexity} and is defined by

+Here we note that, since the unit ball of $F$ is always symmetric and convex, it follows from, for instance, \cite[Theorem~4.7]{NW08}, that a non-adaptive linear algorithm \eqref{eq:quadrature} minimizes the worst-case error among general algorithms of the form \eqref{eq:general_quadrature}.